Jian-l/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, my name is Jian Li and this is my jiǎn lì (简历).
 It's a play on words that the chinese word and pronunciation of Résumé is similar to my first and last name.
 This website is intended to be just that, a jiǎn lì.

-If you have a opportunity or project that could use my help or just want to say hey, let us get in touch and resume the conversation.
+If you have a opportunity or project that could use my help or just want to get a hold of the actual Jian Li, please feel free to get in touch and resume this conversation.